mixmix/ssb-server-plugin-intro/README.md

 Check out a wide range of scuttlebutt learning resources here : **scuttlebutt-guide** ([ssb](%rRmgg8grYJ/upfXKxFNG62Y49CmkEShk70HoFLIEyDY=.sha256) | [github](https://github.com/ssbc/scuttlebutt-guide))

-In these 3 folders, I walk through a progression of making a simple plguin, through to making a plugins which creates and accesses `flumeview`
+In these 3 folders, I walk through a progression of making a simple plugin, through to making a plugins which creates and accesses `flumeview`

 ## Project 1 : Simple Demo

-I've put the code into folders because in this project, you need to run a couple of different file seperately
+I've put the code into folders because in this project, you need to run a couple of different files seperately

 e.g.
 ```